Get To Know

 UBC Supply Chain & Operations Association

-The UBC Supply Chain & Operations Association (SCOA) is the sole club dedicated to the Operations & Logistics and Global Supply Chain and Logistics Management options at Sauder.
+The UBC Supply Chain & Operations Association (SCOA) is the sole club dedicated to the Operations & Logistics and Global Supply Chain and Logistics Management options at UBC Sauder.
 SCOA works to inspire students to pursue these options and succeed in them.
 We create opportunities for members to build relationships with professionals in the supply chain and logistics industry through networking events, specialization showcases, and facility tours.

 UBC Trading Group